android-coco/litaotao.github.io/_posts/work/2016-04-28-Successful-Negotiation-Essential-Strategies-and-Skills.md

 ## 2. Prepare: Plan Your Negotiation Strategy

-This module focuses on the first step in the negotiation process—planning for a negotiation.
+This module focuses on *the first step in the negotiation process—planning for a negotiation*.
 After completing this module, you will be able to:

 - Decide if a negotiation is position-based or interest-based
 - Decide if a negotiation is dispute-resolution or deal-making